malbergo/malbergo.github.io/index.md

 <img class="profile-picture" src="Michael.jpg">

 I am a master's student at the University of Cambridge studying physics and machine learning.
+I'll be moving to the Perimeter Institute as a graduate fellow in the coming months.

 <!-- ## Research Interest